“Shaw’s work is filled with a personal vision of the world. She works with a sensitivity and poetry which is quite exceptional.

 Roger de Grey- past president Royal Academy

-The work is a reflection of my environment.
-The poetry of place with the artist as conduit, into this mix comes a lens of subconscious thought/reflections of inner and outer happenings and current states of being, both personal and of the wider world.
+Shaw’s work is a reflection of her environment.
+The poetry of place with the artist as conduit.
+Into this mix comes a lens of subconscious thought and reflections on inner and outer happenings, together with current states of being which are both personal to her and of the wider world.
+She examines the fragile poetics of Earth with the intertwining of the human spirit.

-I work with material structures in a space between the imagined and actual, coming from both conscious and subconscious thought.
+Her practice is at the intersection of painting and sculpture.
+She works with material structures and colour in a space between the imagined and actual, coming from both conscious and subconscious thought.

-I contemplate how through Millenia humanity has used the energies and materials of Earth for our own ends: and how we increasingly take the planet we depend on for granted.
+Shaw asks the viewer to consider how through Millenia humanity has used the energies and materials of Earth, increasingly taking the planet we depend on for granted.

-Within these expansive themes my work explores inner and outer scapes reflecting humanity’s impact on the natural world, imagined and actual histories, childhood, play, conflict and the stories that we weave through experience and time, subconsciously inherited and passed through generations.
+Within these expansive themes her work explores inner and outer scapes reflecting on humanity’s impact on the natural world, imagined and actual histories, childhood, play, conflict and the stories that we weave through experience and time that are subconsciously inherited and passed through generations.

-As I explore these themes, process takes precedence as I work, materially responding to the qualities of discarded, found materials and paint.
-I make intuitively, working with thoughts as they surface, thinking equally with hands and head as the ideas sharpen, respond and shift with the materials.
+As shaw explores these themes, process takes precedence as she works, materially responding to the qualities of discarded, found materials and paint, making intuitively, working with thoughts as they surface, thinking equally with hands and head as the ideas sharpen, respond and shift with the materials.

 EDUCATION